Alexander Huk: Education

-Huk received a BA from Swarthmore College in 1996, and earned his PhD from Stanford University under the supervision of David Heeger.
-He completed his postdoctoral work at the University of Washington with Michael Shadlen.
+Huk received a B.A. from Swarthmore College in 1996, and earned his Ph.D. from Stanford University under the supervision of David Heeger.
+He completed his postdoctoral training at the University of Washington.

 Career

 In his doctoral work, Huk used fMRI to map the human brain areas associated with visual motion processing.
 His postdoctoral work investigated the neural mechanisms underlying temporal integration during perceptual decisions.
 In his own laboratory, Huk and collaborators have used a combination of psychophysics, fMRI, and electrophysiology to establish the neural basis of 3D motion processing.
 His group has also investigated the neural basis of perceptual decision-making.
 In 2011, he won the Young Investigator Award from the Vision Sciences Society.